-&lt;sup>12 The Network for Women's Rights in Ghana (NETRIGHT) is a network of organizations and individuals established in 1995 to promote a gender perspective in economic and land rights in Ghana.
+12 The Network for Women's Rights in Ghana (NETRIGHT) is a network of organizations and individuals established in 1995 to promote a gender perspective in economic and land rights in Ghana.
 In the wake of the disaster, it donated an amount of \$1,000 to women through CENSUDI.

-The establishment of the Ministry of Environment was a major outcome of the 1992 Earth Summit.
 The Ministry has an advisory committee with a secretariat to facilitate the implementation of Agenda 21.
 The membership is dominated by men from public and civil society institutions.
 Ghana also enacted the Environmental Protection Agency Act 1994 (Act 490) as a regulatory and enforcement agency, which makes non-compliance to environmental regulations criminal, liable on conviction to fines or to terms of imprisonment (EPA, 2000).
 The Act also ensures the application of a set of systematic measures to promote compliance in accordance with Environmental Impact Assessment procedures and measures.